 Here are a few typical problems that you can encounter when trying to troubleshoot a bad battery or alternator.

-Q. I have replaced the alternator and the battery is still not charging?
+1. I have replaced the alternator and the battery is still not charging?

-If the battery is definitely in good condition, then there is probably a problem with vehicle's wiring.
+If the battery is definitely in good condition, then there is probably a problem with vehicle’s wiring.
 It may be necessary to hire a good auto electrician to perform a full diagnostic.
-A lose wire, or ungrounded neutral can play havoc with the charging system overall.
+A loose wire, or ungrounded neutral can play havoc with the charging system overall.

-Q. The alternator tested good but the battery keeps dying?
+2. The alternator tested good but the battery keeps dying?

 Test the battery, if it checks out ok, then there is something else draining the battery.
 After-market stereos (especially those that need a permanent live) can often drain a battery if not fitted properly.
 Also check that all lights (including interior lights) are turned off when you leave the car.

-Q. The car battery won't fully charge?
+3. The car battery won’t fully charge?

 This is probably caused by a faulty cell in the battery.
 Batteries have a limited life-span of around 3-4 years.
 Most car batteries cannot be serviced, the best solution is to replace the battery.
+Check out our best car battery buying guide for help with choosing a new battery.

-Q. The new car battery won't hold a charge?
+4. The new car battery won’t hold a charge?

 Assuming the battery is not faulty, then there is something draining the power from the battery.
 A good auto electrician should be able to trace the cause.
+You may also need to register the battery with the car ECU if it’s a newer vehicle.
+You will need vehicle specific coding software to perform this.

-Q. If the alternator is bad will a jump start work?
+5. If the alternator is bad will a jump start work?

 If the battery is fully charged, then yes it will, but not for long.
 If the alternator is not charging the battery, then the car will stall after a short time.
 You may be able to drive the car a short distance, if you can keep any unnecessary electrical systems turned off.

-Q. I've fitted a new battery and new alternator but my car still dies?
+6. I’ve fitted a new battery and new alternator but my car still dies?

-Q. My car battery wont hold charge after sitting overnight?
+7. My car battery wont hold charge after sitting overnight?

-Assuming you didn't leave the headlights turned on!; this is caused by a faulty battery or a drain on the battery.
+Assuming you didn’t leave the headlights turned on!; this is often caused by a faulty battery or a drain on the battery.
 Check the battery as explained earlier, and maybe get a good mechanic to run a diagnostic on the rest of the car.